 A: Navigators function as dynamic guides for complex areas of law that are largely based on legislation and the CRA’s administrative guidance.
 Questions within a Navigator are user-responsive.
 You are shown one question at a time, and each question depends on your answer to the preceding question.
 The final result is based on whether the rules have been satisfied, and is accompanied by an explanatory memo and links to relevant resources.
 For example, the Section 85 Election Eligibility Navigator helps you determine whether a disposition of property by a taxpayer to a taxable Canadian corporation is eligible for a rollover on a tax-deferred basis through an election under section 85 of the Income Tax Act.

-A: Legal Foresight’s explanatory text is generated automatically by combining your inputs with the applicable rules driving the analysis.
+A: Our software's explanatory text is generated automatically by combining your inputs with the applicable rules driving the analysis.

 A: The “RESTART” button clears all answers and sends you back to the first page of the Navigator so that you can input another fact scenario.